mossberg/awd/vim_reference.md

 the lifetime of the VIM session (until VIM is quit).
 Persistent configurations that apply to all VIM sessions go in a file named `.vimrc` which must be located in the user's home directory on the system (usually referred to as `~`).
+This file simply contains command line mode commands that vim will run when it starts.
 VIM additionally also has a directory called `.vim`, also within the user's home directory that is used for storing things like plugins.

 Common Customizations